ASHIQKODAPPULLY/nouvoice/README.md

 PICA_STRIPE_CONNECTION_KEY
 ```

-You may also update `.env.production` with the same keys when deploying to
+The `.env.production` file contains the same placeholders for deployment.
-production.
+Replace them with your production credentials before deploying.